 - Transition -- providing skills and resources to facilitate a smooth and positive transition from incarceration

-Offerings include guest speakers with motivational messages; educational initiatives like GED preparation and ESL (English as a Second Language); training to receive nationally-recognized certifications in food service, traffic flagging and construction safety; education and life skills program for men; LEAD (an education and life skills program for women); and law and leisure library services.
+Offerings include guest speakers with motivational messages; educational initiatives like GED preparation and ESL (English as a Second Language); training to receive nationally-recognized certifications in food service, traffic flagging, and general industry and construction safety; education and life skills program for men; LEAD (an education and life skills program for women); and law and leisure library services.

 Sobriety-focused programs Alcoholics Anonymous/Narcotics Anonymous and the Sober Living Units, therapeutic community housing unit based programs help inmates become free from chemical dependence.
-Inmates may also receive Narcan training on and when released, they can get a bag with free Narcan and fentanyl testing strips to reduce harm to them and those in the community.
+To prepare for Sober Living, inmates may participate in Ready for Change.
+They may also receive Narcan training and when released, they can get a bag with free Narcan and fentanyl testing strips to reduce harm to them and those in the community.